 Remote port forwarding is the exact opposite.
 An SSH tunnel is established, but the remote system is able to access your local network.

 Dynamic port forwarding sets up a SOCKS proxy server.
 You can configure applications to connect to the proxy and transmit all data through it.
 The most common use for this is for private web browsing or to make your connection seemingly originate from a different country or location.

 You can use SSH port forwarding to set up a virtual private network (VPN).
 You’ll need an extra program for this called sshuttle.
 We cover the details later in the tutorial.

 Since SSH creates encrypted connections, this is an ideal solution if you have applications that transmit data in plaintext or use an unencrypted protocol.
 This holds especially true for legacy applications.

-It’s also popular to use it for connecting to a local network from the outside.
-For example, an employee using SSH tunnels to connect to a company’s intranet.
+It’s also popular to use it to connect to a local network from the outside—for example, an employee using SSH tunnels to connect to a company’s intranet.

 You may be thinking this sounds like a VPN.
 The two are similar, but creating ssh tunnels is for specific traffic, whereas VPNs are more for establishing general connections.